theopensystemslab/planx-new/doc/architecture/decisions/0004-integration-patterns.md

 ### Overview

-The flow for each of these patterns can be described in the following sequence diagram where steps 1 to 3 show the **webhook** pattern and steps 4 to 9 show the **webhook** pattern:
+The flow for each of these patterns can be described in the following sequence diagram where steps 1 to 3 show the **webhook** pattern and steps 4 to 9 show the **connector** pattern:

 ```mermaid
 sequenceDiagram